rockybeachradio/x400-software-pack/README.md

     - Language code: en
     - DHCP

-3) insert the SD-Card / EMMC into the Skipr voard and fire the printer up.
+3) Insert the SD-Card / EMMC into the Skipr voard and fire the printer up.

 4) Connect to the printer via SSH.

 ### Preparing the System
-1) check if sudo is installed an your user is part of the sudo usergroup \
+1) Check if sudo is installed an your user is part of the sudo usergroup \
 If not:
     ```bash
     su -